riteshkumarkarn/spotify-clone/Readme.md

 ## Features
 - Responsive design for various screen sizes.
-- Basic layout mimicking Spotify's interface
+- Basic layout mimicking Spotify's interface.
-- CSS-based styling for visual appeal
+- CSS-based styling for visual appeal.

 ## To Do